Jaybuildingadynasty/Jaybuildingadynasty/README.md

 I document everything — prompts, process, failures, breakthroughs.
 My work sits at the intersection of **cinematic AI video**, **brand identity**, and **Web3**.
-Based in Nigeria.
+Based in Nigeria, I work globally, USA and APAC specifically.
 Building in public.

 ---